 Leaf Chromatography

 Have you ever wondered how leaves get their color?
-Discover the hidden pigments that are in leaves with this fun chromatography experiment.
-Chromatography is a technique used in chemistry that separates the components of a mixture into its individual parts.
+With this fun chromatography experiment, discover the hidden pigments in leaves.
+Chromatography is a technique used in chemistry that separates the components of a mixture into their individual parts.

 Leaf Veins